 She broke down into laughter once more.

 "What, raising him to get fixated on the things that matter to him so much that it's to the exclusion of just about everything else—like, say, perhaps mentioning to his own parents that he's going to propose to his girlfriend?"
-Mrs. Potter asked.
+Euphemia asked.
 Then she grinned.
 "Or raising him to be a prankster?"

 "Oh, both, of course," Fleamont said with an answering grin.
 "When we break the truth to him on Saturday, we're really going to have to remind him that, as his loving parents, we're always going to get the best of him."